Menu

 These are only usually suited to those with good credit ratings (on both secured and unsecured loans) and even then, only half the applicants to apply for a loan will get the advertised APR or better.

-Generally, for smaller home improvements costing under £10,000, a secured loan can get competitive interest rates.
-Unsecured loans will have much higher interest rates pushing them into an unrealistic category for financing home improvement projects.
+Generally, a secured loan can get competitive interest rates for minor home improvements costing under £10,000.
+Unsecured loans typically have much higher interest rates, making them an unrealistic option for financing home improvement projects.

-A project like this may be feasible for a secured or unsecured loan taken over terms under 5 years to limit the amount of interest payable.
+A project like this may be feasible for a secured or unsecured loan taken over terms of under 5 years to limit the amount of interest payable.

-Equity Release For Home Improvements 2024 and 2025
+Equity Release For Home Improvements 2025 and 2026

 Getting equity release for home improvements is a great way to access the funds needed for renovations and updates.
 It can be done quickly, with minimal paperwork and hassle, and does not require taking on more debt or selling your property.